MIT-LCP/license-and-dua/drafts/ChallengeLicense-v1.0.0.md

 7. The LICENSEE will be responsible for ensuring that he or she maintains up to date certification in human research subject protection and HIPAA regulations.
 9. The LICENSEE agrees to share any code associated with publications arising from this data on a defined PhysioNet repository (physionet.org/content/repository/).
 10. The LICENSEE will refrain from submitting research based on the data to any publication other than Computing in Cardiology until after the challenge deadline.
-11. The LICENSEE will not post preprints of their work and/or post the data on any public machine/site, or share the data privately with non-team members.
-12. The LICENSEE will not work with any other team that enters the Challenge or intends to enter the Challenge.
-13. This agreement may be terminated by either party at any time, but the LICENSEE's obligations with respect to PhysioNet data shall continue after termination.
+11. This agreement may be terminated by either party at any time, but the LICENSEE's obligations with respect to PhysioNet data shall continue after termination.

 THE DATA ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,